 Accessible design, like many other things, isn’t a one-man fight.
 For a society to become truly inclusive, it is not about one company or one person trying to change the world.
 It is about uniting and fighting for the same goal.
 So our big wish is, think about others, about their desires and wishes.
 Don’t choose the easy or mainstream way of designing digital solutions.
 Be the example, lead the way to a friendlier and more inclusive digital future for everyone!

 Do you have an interesting digital project in mind and aren’t sure how to move forward with it?
 Then don’t hesitate to contact us!
 We are always happy to help with all things digital.
-Also, every two weeks, we post an article on our blog.
+Also, every two weeks, we post an article on our site.
 It’s always filled with facts and interesting information.
 So don’t miss out!